-Dr. Bordes Edgar’s clinical expertise is in the area of pediatric neuropsychology with particular interest in working with children who have neurodevelopmental disorders both acquired and genetic.
-She is bilingual/bicultural and has received specialized training in assessment and therapy in Spanish.
-Dr. Bordes Edgar’s research expertise is in line with her clinical interests as well as in bilingual and cultural issues related to neuropsychology.
+Dr. Bordes Edgar’s clinical and research expertise is in the area of pediatric neuropsychology with particular interest in working with children who have neurodevelopmental disorders both acquired and genetic.
+She is bilingual/bicultural and is an expert in cultural and bilingual neuropsychology.
+Currently, she serves as President of the Hispanic Neuropsychological Society.

 - Undergraduate School